Data Types and Scaling in Digital Hardware

 Floating-point data types are characterized by a sign bit, a fraction (or mantissa) field, and an exponent field.
-Fixed-Point Designer adheres to the IEEE® Standard 754-1985 for Binary Floating-Point Arithmetic (referred to simply as the IEEE Standard 754 throughout this guide) and supports singles and doubles.
+Fixed-Point Designer adheres to the IEEE® Standard 754-1985 for Binary Floating-Point Arithmetic (referred to simply as the IEEE Standard 754 throughout this guide) and supports half-, single- and double-precision data types.

 When choosing a data type, you must consider these factors:

 The associated quantization error (i.e., the rounding mode)

 The method for dealing with exceptional arithmetic conditions

 These choices depend on your specific application, the computer architecture used, and the cost of development, among others.